wlonk/arcadia/arcadia.md

 > fiction.
 Perhaps everyone is a little bit Gothic.
 This doesn't have to be
 > tied to Desires though.
 >
+> Need to put my designer-thumb more on the Devil's side of the scales in
+> conflicts, to make it more true that you need to outburst.
+Also, perhaps,
+> mechanize risks to self-conception?
+>
 > ---
 >
 > After New Mexicon: